-You must spend 85% of your grant by the submission of your end of year project report in September 2025 and the remaining 15% by 31 October 2025.
+• You must spend 100% of your grant by the submission of your end of year project report in September 2026.

 Please note: these may be subject to change.
 We will keep you updated on any changes.

 2.5 Projects involving Vulnerable People